 TRE is cheaper and has a unique freedom compared to massage therapy, Tai Chi, Qi-Gong, yoga, somatic experiencing (SE), sensorimotor psychotherapy, etc. These all work well but they also require a trained therapist or instructor.
 You have to travel, you have to pay, and you have to work with someone else’s schedule.
-After 2-3 guided sessions, learning the sequence of stretches and becoming comfortable with the process and your body sensations, you can do TRE any time you want, anywhere you want, as often as you want, and in as little as 20 minutes per session.
+After 2-3 guided sessions, learning the sequence of stretches and becoming comfortable with your body sensations, you can do TRE for the rest of your life, any time you want, anywhere you want, as often as you want, and in as little as 20 minutes per session.

 TRE doesn’t require any exercise equipment.
 All you need is a bare wall, door, or smooth surface to lean against and enough space to lie down without touching anything with your arms or legs.
 TRE can be done on its own, with any other therapy you’re doing, or as a useful part of your own exercise routine.

 Most people experience a rhythmic vibration as muscles repeatedly fire and release.
 Vibrations may move in waves through the body, remain in one area, or move from one area to another.
 Vibrations will vary.
 They may feel slow and deep, rapid and soft, or may feel fast or jerky, and they will change from session to session and also when you change your body position during a session.

 Every person will experience TRE differently, and every session will be somewhat different as you learn to allow your body to do what it wants to do.
 With TRE your body may eventually vibrate wherever you have muscle or tissue tightness, literally from your head to your toes.